rolling-stock-scheduling/.github/getting_started.md

    docker run --rm --env RAYON_NUM_THREADS=16 --publish 3000:3000 --name eth_scheduling_server eth_scheduling_image
    ```

-   the server can use 16 threads and answers on port 3000.
+   Here, the server can use 16 threads and answers on port 3000.

 ## 2. Run MATSim-Client

-We can generate a solver-request from a MATSim run output and send it to the server.
+Next, we generate a solver-request from a MATSim run output and send it to the solver-server.

 1. Open a new terminal, navigate to `rssched` and clone the `rssched-matsim-client` and the `rssched-solver` repository: